Go observe, ask why, show respectFujio Cho (born in 1938), Toyota Motor Corporation honorary Chairman

 For field visits to be successful, there are some prerequisites:

-Even if the directors know the theory and know how the organization should work, a multitude of factors disrupt this ideal functioning.
-Those factors ranges from the weather, to the mood of everyone, the computer systems or an accident that delays delivery.
+Even if managers know the theory and know how the organization should work, a multitude of factors disrupt this ideal operation, from the weather, to the mood of each person, to computer systems or an accident that delays a delivery.
 The organization constantly adapts to these factors and does not always work according to the defined rules.
-The visitor must therefore remain open.
-Before criticizing a change in operations, question the teams about the causes of malfunction.
+You should therefore keep an open mind and, before rejecting the modified way of working, ask yourself and the teams about the causes of the dysfunction.

 Be a bit naive

-The experts on the ground are the people who work there.
-They have often been around for many years.
-Their experience and knowledge are of great value.
-They must be taken into account.
+Field expertise belongs to the people who do the work, often since many years.
+Their experience and knowledge are valuable and must be taken into account.
 They often have good ideas for improving things in their area.
-You should note these down.
+You need to take note of these ideas.
 You probably have your ideas, and maybe you have already tested them.
 However, you must be naive and listen to the proposals from the field.
 Refrain to judge hastily.
 You will then check the impacts on the other sectors.
-You can then implement or explain to operators why those are not good for the organization.
+You can then implement them or explain to teams why they are not working for the organization.

-By increasing the organization’s knowledge and impacts on other sectors, the operational staff will be more relevant in their future proposals.
-You can also take them to a Gemba Walk in another area.
+By increasing knowledge of the organization and the impacts on other sectors, operational teams will be more relevant in their future proposals.
+We can also take them to do the Gemba Walk in another area.

-In factories, there is just one point on which the manager or director will have to be inflexible: it is security.
-If the wearing of glasses is mandatory, everyone must wear them, the manager must be exemplary in this area.
+In the industry, there is just one thing that the management team will have to be adamant about: safety.
+If glasses are mandatory, everyone must wear them, you must be exemplary in this area.

 Have an objective

-As explained above, a field visit aims to address a problem, to be aware of the state of the business, it is not a daily walk, to chat with the weather teams.
+As explained above, the purpose of a field visit is to address a problem, to get a sense of the state of the business.
+It’s not a daily walk to chat with teams about the weather.
 You must know why you are going on the field.
 Ideally, your goal will be SMART or at least measurable.